 Let my people go

-Many spirituals had messages that were not as direct as that of "Go Down, Moses."
+Many spirituals conveyed messages that were not as direct as that of "Go Down, Moses."
 “Steal Away” could be an invitation to escape from bondage.
 It could also be a call to meet in the woods for a secret meeting to pray or to make plans to run away.
 Some reports indicate that Nat Turner, who organized a violent uprising of enslaved people, used the song as a call to action.

 Steal away, steal away